 - Offset design not suitable for low-handicap golfers

-Difference Between Senior Golfers and Regular Golfers
+Senior Golfers vs. Regular Golfers

 Here’s the thing – senior golfers are players above 50 years of age.
 And it’s around this time that your speed, strength, and flexibility might begin to decline.
 To be more specific, your golf swing speed starts to fall in the range of 70-85 mph.